Where to Stay in Amsterdam: 10 Best Areas & Hotels

 This area is where you’ll find the hip De Hallen, a converted tram shed that now houses a large indoor market with food stalls, arts, crafts, clothing, and much more.
 It’s also home to a cinema, art galleries, and a library.

-The Vondelpark also adjoins Oud West so there’s plenty of green space to enjoy and outdoor restaurants and cafes for summer dining.
-The area also houses many trendy coffee shops where you can enjoy your favorite caffeine fix in pleasant surroundings.
+The Vondelpark also adjoins Oud-West so there’s plenty of green space to enjoy and outdoor restaurants and cafes for summer dining.

-Pros and cons of staying in Oud West
+Pros and cons of staying in Oud-West

 PROS